 📗 Read our: Remote Work Guide: How to support your workforce

 What animal would you choose to fuse together with your current human body?
 You must use one straight line to split your bodies.

 We sat in bemusement for a few seconds before answers started flowing in.

 But then came the flood of questions in response to that answer:

 The ease with which conversation flowed indicated that this question was a perfect icebreaker.
-So we began considering other wacky icebreaker questions to help team building.
+So we began considering other wacky icebreaker games and team building activities to help us bond during our team meetings.
 Read our suggestions below!
 And as a side note, read the rest of the blog to find out the correct answer to the original question.

 Quick icebreakers to help you connect with your team can be used at any time.
-They are really flexible and can be tailored to the needs of the team.
+They are really flexible and can be tailored to the needs of the group of people, and usually last around 15 minutes.
 For example, introductory ice breakers and getting-to-know-you icebreakers are often used when a team gets new members or on collaboration tasks so that people can get to know one another quicker.